goldfirere/singletons/README.md

   ```

   The kind of `T` is `forall a. a -> forall b. b -> Type`, which is not
   vanilla.
-Currently, `singletons` will generate the following
+Currently, `singletons-th` will generate the following
   defunctionalization symbols for `T`:

   ```haskell